Varuncv1/Power-Control-Systems-Using-Linalgebra/README.md

 **Abdullahi Bala Kunya (2024).** *Hierarchical bi-level load frequency control for multi-area interconnected power systems*.
 International Journal of Electrical Power and Energy Systems, 155, 109600. \[DOI: 10.1016/j.ijepes.2023.109600]【28†files\_uploaded\_in\_conversation】

 The paper proposes a **supervisory LQR–PI control scheme** for multi-area LFC, demonstrating improved performance in stability, robustness, and disturbance handling compared to classical PI-only approaches.

+# 3) Newton–Raphson Power Flow Solver

+## What the code does

+The provided Python scripts (`nr_powerflow_solvers.py` and `run_nr.py`) implement a **Newton–Raphson (NR) based power flow solver** for electric power systems.
+The solver computes the steady-state operating point of a transmission network by iteratively solving the nonlinear algebraic equations governing active and reactive power balances at each bus.
+The code:

+* Builds bus admittance matrices.
+* Defines mismatch equations for power balance.
+* Iteratively applies the NR method to update bus voltage magnitudes and phase angles until convergence.
+* Provides results for bus voltages, power injections, and line flows.

+---

+## The linear algebra method we are solving

+The underlying method is the **Newton–Raphson method applied to nonlinear power flow equations**.
+At each iteration, the following linear system is solved:

+$$
+J(x_k) \Delta x = -F(x_k)
+$$

+where:

+* $F(x_k)$ is the mismatch vector of active/reactive power equations,
+* $J(x_k)$ is the Jacobian matrix of partial derivatives,
+* $\Delta x$ is the correction to the state vector (bus voltage magnitudes and angles).

+This reduces the nonlinear power flow problem into repeated solutions of linear systems until the mismatches are within tolerance.

+---

+## The paper this implementation is based on

+This solver and its design follow the exposition in:

+**Monticelli, A. (1985).** *State Estimation in Electric Power Systems: A Generalized Approach*.
+KTH Royal Institute of Technology. \[Full text PDF provided]【37†files\_uploaded\_in\_conversation】

+The Newton–Raphson formulation in the code aligns with the standard derivation and methodology discussed in Monticelli’s work on power system state estimation and load flow analysis.